Tanjot-Singh-cyber/gigcash-web-security/writeups/state-trust-analysis.md

 a horizontal account takeover may be possible by changing another student’s password.

+## Notes on Potential Trust Chaining
+This password change action likely depends on prior authentication and session integrity.
+Additional analysis of login, session renewal, and logout flows may be required to fully assess chained trust assumptions.

 ## Status
 - No exploitation performed
 - Hypothesis only (analysis phase)